⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 A pano to the west.

-Immediately to the south of Lys Peak is Jutland Mountain.
+Immediately to the south of Lys Ridge is Jutland Mountain.
 From the summit you can not only see North Scarpe Lake (foreground right), but also South Scarpe Lake which is nestled beneath the summit of Jutland.
-Thus, while you get great views of four lakes from Lys Peak, you really can see a total of five.
+Thus, while you get great views of four lakes from Lys Ridge, you really can see a total of five.

 Lys Lake is a gorgeous gem.

 A telephoto to the southeast of Mount Matkin.
 In the distance are several peaks in Waterton National Park.
-From left to right: Anderson Peak, Mount Blackiston, Mount Bauerman, Mount Lineham, Mount Hawkins, and Lone Mountain.
+From left to right: Anderson Peak, Piinaquiium / Ahkoinimahstakoo (Mount Blakiston), Mount Bauerman, Mount Lineham, Mount Hawkins, and Lone Mountain.

-Looking slightly southwest at Scarpe Mountain, “Jake Smith Peak”, and Three Lakes Ridge.
+Looking slightly southwest at Scarpe Mountain and “Jake Smith Peak”.

 The landscape to the west.
 From left to right: Three Lakes Ridge, “Mount Miles”, Rainy Ridge, “Middle Kootenay Mountain”, and Mount Haig.
 “Mount Miles” was unofficially named by Andrew in honour of his good friend, Miles Krowicki, who passed away a few years ago.
 He also named a neighbouring peak (not shown) as Krowicki Peak.
 You can read Andrew’s trip report for Mount Miles and Krowicki Peak here.